Thermal properties of charge noise sources: Experiments

-\emph{Sample and measurement setup.} We fabricated several SETs using two-angle evaporation on a single crystalline silicon substrate covered with 400 nm of thermal oxide [Fig.\,1(a)], and included two of them, S1 and S2, in this study.
-The chip was cooled in a dilution refrigerator, with a base temperature of $20\unit{mK}$, fitted with extensive low-temperature filtering of the measurement lines.
-Before the first set of measurements began, the sample had been cold ($\lesssim 4 \unit{K}$) for several weeks.
-A magnetic field of $0.6\unit{T}$ quenched superconductivity in the aluminum, and we voltage-biased the SET symmetrically with respect to the refrigerator ground using two nominally identical, home-built transimpedance amplifiers.
-Typical I–V characteristics for S1 are shown in Fig.\,1(b).
-By fitting $I_{SET}(V_b)$ and $I_{SET}(V_g)$ curves to numerical simulations we find that the SETs have charging energies of $E_{C,1}/k_B=10.9\unit{K}$ and $E_{C,2}/k_B=6.0\unit{K}$, and total resistances (sum of the two junction resistances at high bias) of $R_{\Sigma,1}=368\unit{k\Omega}$ and $R_{\Sigma,2}=147\unit{k\Omega}$.
+We fabricated several SETs using two-angle evaporation\cite{Fulton1987} on a single-crystalline silicon substrate covered with 400 nm of thermal oxide [Fig.\,1(a)], and included two of them, S1 and S2, in this study.
+The chip was cooled in a dilution refrigerator with a base temperature of $20\un{mK}$ and fitted with extensive low-temperature filtering of the measurement lines.
+A magnetic field of $0.6\un{T}$ quenched superconductivity in the aluminum, and the SET was voltage biased symmetrically with two nominally identical, home-built transimpedance amplifiers.
+By varying the SET gate voltage $V_g$ for fixed bias voltage $V_b$, we adjust the current $I_{SET}$ to a working point appropriate to the measurement.
+In some measurements, $I_{SET}$ is chosen to give the highest sensitivity to charge noise, whereas in others $I_{SET}$ is chosen to produce a certain power dissipation in the SET (see below).
+By fitting $I_{SET}(V_b)$ and $I_{SET}(V_g)$ curves to numerical simulations we found that the SETs have charging energies of $E_{C,1}/k_B=10.6\un{K}$ and $E_{C,2}/k_B=6.0\un{K}$, and total resistances (sum of the two junction resistances at high bias) of $R_{\Sigma,1}=354\un{k\Omega}$ and $R_{\Sigma,2}=147\un{k\Omega}$.
+Typical $I$-$V$ characteristics for S1 are shown in Fig.\,1(b).